What's Happening in the Eighth Grade?

 Genre Focus: Informational Text

-Extended Writing Project: Argumentative and Informative
+Extended Writing Project: Informative

 Math

-The units were reordered to align with learning goals for 8th grade.
 HERE is the link that takes you to the family version of our online book.

 Social Studies